covid-at-home/covid-at-home/level2.md

 * Fever ?
 * Shortness of breath ?

-Well, if it appears in the next weeks and months, it could very well be Covid.
+Well, if it appears in the next weeks and months, it could very well be COVID-19.
 (But in many areas the odds that it's something else will still be greater for a while.)

 ### Diagnosis